proycon/folia/docs/source/text_annotation.rst

 instance for pre-OCR vs. post-OCR or pre-normalisation vs. post-normalisation distinctions, or for transliterations.

-When adding linguistic annotations on a structure element that has multiple text representations, it may be desireable to explicitly state which text class was used in establishing the annotation.
+When adding linguistic annotations on a structure element that has multiple text representations, it may be desirable to explicitly state which text class was used in establishing the annotation.
 This is done with the ``textclass`` attribute on any token or span annotation element.
 By default, this attribute is omitted, which implies it points to the default ``current`` text class.